Lithuanian National Radio and Television (LRT)

 Ownership and governance

-The Council comprises 12 members who are appointed for six-year terms: four by the President, four by the Seimas (Lithuania’s Parliament), and four by civil society (including the Lithuanian Science Council, the Lithuanian Education Council, the Lithuanian Creative Artists Association, and the Lithuanian Bishops’ Conference).
+LRT is overseen by its LRT Council, which approves the annual budget and ensures mission implementation.
+This body comprises 12 members serving six-year terms: four appointed by the President, four by the Seimas (with at least two from opposition-nominated candidates), and four by civil society institutions (such as the Science Council, Education Council, Creative Artists Association, and the Bishops’ Conference), a design intended to safeguard political independence.

 Source of funding and budget

-In 2019, the government revealed its plans to take the issue of LRT’s funding model to the Constitutional Court.
-The government argued that the automatic calculation of the broadcaster’s budget restricted its ability to draft the state budget freely.
-In November 2020, the Constitutional Court dismissed the government’s case, stating that the current funding model of LRT does not violate the country’s Constitution.
-The decision was seen as solidifying the station’s financial independence.
+In 2019, the government revealed its plans to challenge this model before the Constitutional Court, arguing that automatic calculation of the broadcaster’s budget restricted its ability to draft the state budget freely.
+In November 2020, the Constitutional Court dismissed the case, confirming that the current funding system does not violate the Constitution.
+This ruling was widely regarded as solidifying LRT’s financial independence.

 In 2021, LRT operated with a budget of €53.54m, according to a company’s annual report.
 The budget increased to €55.43m the following year, as shown in the 2022 annual report.
 In 2023, the public fund appropriation for the LRT amounted to €63.4m.
 Some 59% of that was spent on content and roughly 32% to cover staff costs.